-Hot hatch performance with SUV styling and practicality
+Hot hatch performance with crossover styling and practicality

 Infotainment isn’t easiest to use, Formentor is more stylish

 The Cupra Ateca was the first car that Seat’s new sporting sub-brand launched back in 2018.
 It was an easy enough job, which just involved prising off the Seat badges from the firm’s small crossover and glueing on some sporty bits.